benzene0/DSA-by-Kuldeep/Tree/BST/Sum of k smallest elements in BST.md

 # Sum of k smallest elements in BST

-Given a Binary Search Tree.
-Find sum of all elements smaller than and equal to Kth smallest element.
+Given a Binary Search Tree.Find sum of all elements smaller than and equal to Kth smallest element.

 ### Input
           20